HOW I SCORED 780 on the GMAT IN 30 DAYS

 Bestselling GMAT Prep Book Just Got BETTER

-Edition 2 of 30 Day GMAT Success was a bestseller on Amazon, and we’ve listened to your feedback and professional reviews to make 30 Day GMAT Success even better with this New Edition 3!
+Edition 2 of 30 Day GMAT Success was a bestseller on Amazon and was published by Business Weekly Publications to bookstores in Asia, and we’ve listened to your feedback and professional reviews to make 30 Day GMAT Success even better with this New Edition 3!

 New!
 Added Features for Edition 3: